GO-EUC/go-euc-lab/init/README.md

 As mentioned earlier, the init script will provision your environment and consists of the following steps:

-1. Collecting the settings.json file and converting it to an object 2 .Installing required modules: Posh-SSH and Indented.Net.IP
+1. Collecting the settings.json file and converting it to an object
+2. Installing required modules: Posh-SSH and Indented.Net.IP
 3. Clearing any existing trusted SSH hosts
 4. Calculating the network range based on CIDR
 5. Collecting and downloading Hashicorp Terraform, Packer & Vault binaries via Evergreen (stealthpuppy.com)